Predicting Network Controllability Robustness: A Convolutional Neural Network Approach: Convolutional Neural Networks

 The loss function used is equal to the mean-squared error between the predicted vector (referred to as a controllability curve) and the true vector, as follows:

 where $||\cdot||$ is the Euclidean norm, $pv_i$ is the $i$th element of the predicted curve, and $tv_i$ is the $i$th element of the true controllability curve.
 The training process for the CNN aims to minimize the loss function (\ref{eq:lf}).
+Source codes of this work are available for the public\footnote{\url{https://fylou.github.io/sourcecode.html}}.